AnnoLLM: Making Large Language Models to Be Better Crowdsourced Annotators: Conclusion

 \section{Conclusion}

-In this paper, we introduce AnnoLLM, a novel annotation system powered by LLMs that has the potential to replace traditional crowdsourced annotators.
-Additionally, we propose a two-step approach, `explain-then-annotate', to enhance the data annotation capabilities of LLMs.
-The approach leverages LLMs to generate a few-shot chain-of-thought prompt, which is then used to annotate unlabeled data.
-Our experimental results on three datasets demonstrate the feasibility of using LLMs to substitute crowdsourced annotators, which highlights the potential to facilitate the development of using LLMs like GPT-3.5 to annotate data for various NLP tasks.
+In this paper, we present AnnoLLM, a novel annotation system powered by LLMs that has the potential to replace traditional crowdsourced annotators.
+AnnoLLM adopts a two-step approach, \textit{explain-then-annotate}.
+In this method, LLMs are initially employed to generate a few-shot CoT prompt, which is subsequently utilized to prompt LLMs in annotating unlabeled data.
+Our experimental results on three datasets demonstrate the feasibility of using AnnoLLM to substitute crowdsourced annotators.
+Moreover, we introduce the ConIR dataset, which is created using AnnoLLM, to facilitate the research on conversation-based information retrieval.